-My principle role is to conduct research into avian responses to environmental change, particularly urbanisation.
-I use BTO’s large-scale citizen science datasets and design novel field experiments and surveys to address important questions about urban wildlife.
+Kate's principle role is to conduct research into avian responses to environmental change, particularly urbanisation.
+Kate uses BTO’s large-scale citizen science datasets and novel field surveys to address important questions about urban wildlife.

 2007 MSc Evolutionary and Behavioural Ecology, University of Exeter